-Traditional students will be reviewed annually for SAP compliance at the end of every Spring semester (or more frequently if deemed necessary by any member of the Financial Aid Office) - looking back on enrollment in the previous 3 terms (the most recently completed Spring, the previous Fall, and the previous Summer).
+Traditional students will be reviewed annually for SAP compliance at the end of every spring semester (or more frequently, if deemed necessary by any member of the Financial Aid Office), looking back on enrollment in the previous three terms (the most recently completed spring, the previous fall, and the previous summer).
 Students who have not met the requirements for SAP immediately lose eligibility for all types of financial aid in the future.

-Any student who loses financial aid eligibility for failing SAP does have the right to appeal to the Financial Aid Committee if extenuating circumstances have occurred such as medical problems, family emergencies, a death in the family, or other unique circumstances determined applicable by WJU.
+Any student who loses financial aid eligibility for failing SAP does have the right to appeal to the Financial Aid Committee if extenuating circumstances have occurred such as medical problems, family emergencies, a death in the family, or other unique circumstances determined applicable by Jessup.

-An appeal is a request for reinstatement of financial aid eligibility and is initiated by completing the Satisfactory Academic Progress Appeal Form, available at www.jessup.edu/financial-aid/forms-resources/.
+An appeal is a request for reinstatement of financial aid eligibility and is initiated by completing the Satisfactory Academic Progress Appeal form.
 The appeal must address why the student failed SAP and what has changed in the student's situation which will allow them to successfully achieve SAP by the next evaluation period.

 Financial aid eligibility may or may not be reinstated at the discretion of the Financial Aid Committee.
-If an appeal is granted, the student will be placed on Financial Aid Probation and financial aid eligibility will be reinstated for one semester.
-Specific criteria for successfully moving off Probation as well as a student-specific timeline for meeting those criteria will be outlined in a 'Probation Granted' letter to the student.
-The timeline will generally be the next semester (or defined period of enrollment), but can be extended if the Financial Aid Committee deems it appropriate to the situation.
-Failure to satisfy the terms of the Probation will result in immediate loss of all financial aid eligibility for subsequent semesters.
+If an appeal is granted, the student will be placed on financial aid probation, and financial aid eligibility will be reinstated for one semester.
+Specific criteria for successfully moving off probation as well as a student-specific timeline for meeting those criteria will be outlined in a 'Probation Granted' letter to the student.
+The timeline will generally be the next semester (or defined period of enrollment) but can be extended if the Financial Aid Committee deems it appropriate to the situation.
+Failure to satisfy the terms of the probation will result in immediate loss of all financial aid eligibility for subsequent semesters.

-A student who fails to meet the terms of the Probation may submit a subsequent appeal for reinstatement by repeating the appeal process outlined above.
-Generally, after failing SAP in two successive semesters, a student may not be granted Probation again until achieving satisfactory progress without any financial aid.
+A student who fails to meet the terms of the probation may submit a subsequent appeal for reinstatement by repeating the appeal process outlined above.
+Generally, after failing SAP in two successive semesters, a student may not be granted probation again until achieving satisfactory progress without any financial aid.
 Exceptions will be considered on a case-by-case basis.

 NOTE: It is possible for a student to fail SAP (and not be eligible for financial aid) but not be academically dismissed from the school.
 In this situation, a student has successfully earned the right to completely pay for school on their own.
-Financial Aid SAP and WJU's Academic Probation/Dismissal policies are different.
-Please refer to the registrar website at www.jessup.edu/registrar/academics-policies-and-procedures/academic-standings) for specific details on Academic Probation and Academic Dismissal.
+Financial Aid SAP and Jessup's Academic Probation/Dismissal policies are different.

-Financial Aid - School of Professional Studies
+Financial Aid - School of Professional Studies (Undergraduate Programs)

-(Undergraduate Programs)

-Financial Aid in the School of Professional Studies (SPS) is structured to coincide with the flexibility a student needs to succeed.
-Classes begin every 5 weeks and Financial Aid is available for any student beginning at any point during each term (fall, spring, and summer).
+Financial aid in the School of Professional Studies (SPS) is structured to coincide with the flexibility a student needs to succeed.
+Classes begin every five weeks and financial aid is available for any student beginning at any point during each term (fall, spring, and summer).

-There are typically 3 courses per term and each course is typically 3 units.
-Therefore a student will normally be enrolled in 9 units per term - considered 3/4 time by federal standards.
-Students enrolled in at least 6 units per term are eligible for all types of federal, state and institutional aid, while students enrolled in less than 6 units per term are only eligible for a Federal Pell Grant (if they qualify).
+There are typically three courses per term and each course is typically three units.
+Therefore, a student will normally be enrolled in nine units per term - considered three-quarter-time by federal standards.
+Students enrolled in at least six units per term may be eligible for all types of federal, state, and institutional aid, while students enrolled in less than six units per term may only be eligible for a Federal Pell Grant (if they qualify).

 Financial aid deadlines in the SPS program depend on the anticipated start date of each student.
-A student is required to have a valid FAFSA submitted before registration, or else full payment will be due at registration.
+A student is required to have a valid FAFSA submitted before registration or else full payment will be due at registration.
 For specific deadlines, please contact the Financial Aid Office (916.577.2233 or finaid@jessup.edu) or your individual financial aid counselor.